NetickNetworking/NetickDocumentation/articles/physics-prediction.md

 To enable/disable Physics Prediction in the client at runtime, use `Sandbox.PhysicsPrediction`.

 > [!NOTE]
-> When Netick starts and the `Physics` option in Netick Settings/Config is set to either `Physics2D` or `Physics3D` (as opposed to `None`), Netick will take control of the physics stepping and automatically set `UnityEngine.Physics.simulationMode` to `Script`.
+> When Netick starts and the `Physics Type` option in Netick Settings/Config is set to either `Physics2D` or `Physics3D` (as opposed to `None`), Netick will take control of the physics stepping and automatically set `UnityEngine.Physics.simulationMode` to `Script`.

 ## Cost of Predicting PhysX (Rigidbody3D)